Murder of George Floyd: Evidentiary trial of Thao

-The same day Kueng pleaded guilty, on October 24, 2022, Thao waved his right to a jury trial in lieu of a trial by stipulated evidence.
-The legal move required attorneys to submit evidence to the court for review by Peter Cahill, the same judge in Chauvin's criminal trial.
+The same day Kueng pleaded guilty, on October 24, 2022, Thao waived his right to a jury trial in lieu of a trial by stipulated evidence.
+The legal move required attorneys to submit evidence to the court for review by Peter Cahill, the same judge as in Chauvin's criminal trial.
 Thao was held in a Hennepin County jail while awaiting the outcome.
-If he is found guilty, his state sentence could range from three to five years.
+If found guilty, he faced a potential state sentence from three to five years.

 Attorneys for the state and Thao submitted closing arguments to the court on January 31, 2023.
 The state argued that Thao knew the restraint on Floyd was dangerous and that he encouraged the other officers' actions by holding concerned onlookers back.
-Attorneys for Thao argued that his role was to control the crowd and the he was unaware that Floyd was not breathing and did not have a pulse.
-Under Minnesota law, Judge Cahill has 90 days to review evidence agreed to by sets of attorneys—transcripts and exhibits from in the criminal trial of Chauvin and the civil rights trial of Kueng, Lane, and Thao—and issue a determination on Thao's guilt.
+Attorneys for Thao argued that his role was to control the crowd and that he was unaware that Floyd was not breathing and did not have a pulse.
+Under Minnesota law, Cahill had 90 days to review evidence agreed to by sets of attorneys—transcripts and exhibits from the criminal trial of Chauvin and the civil rights trial of Kueng, Lane, and Thao—and issue a determination on Thao's guilt.

+In a written verdict issued on May 2, 2023, Cahill found Thao guilty of aiding and abetting manslaughter.
+Cahill wrote, "Thao actively encouraged his three colleagues' dangerous prone restraint of Floyd while holding back a crowd of concerned bystanders" and that Thao knew "Floyd had stopped talking and fallen silent, had stopped moving altogether, and had become totally unresponsive".
+Thao's guilty verdict was the last case to be prosecuted in state or federal court for the four Minneapolis police officers who had varying roles in Floyd's murder.

+After the verdict was issued, Thao remained under custody.
+His attorney said he planned to appeal the verdict.
+On August 7, 2023, Cahill sentenced Thao to the maximum of 4 3/4 years, to run concurrently with his federal sentence.
+He was given slightly less than a year of credit for time served in a county jail facility while awaiting the state trial.
+Cahill said he believed Thao was less culpable than Chauvin, but more than Lane and Kueng, and that he had hoped Thao would be more remorseful in statements before the court.

+Releases

+Lane was released from prison in August 2024 and Kueng in January 2025.
+Thao was released in November 2025.